essay

 Static analysis, never the model

-This is not a slogan.
-It is an engineering constraint:
+This is not a slogan about replacing engineers with rules.
+It is an engineering constraint on who gets to award trust:

 When AI writes software, who watches the AI?